Advising - FAQ

 How do I make an appointment with my academic advisor?

 To schedule an appointment with your advisor, you will need to call or stop by the appropriate Academic Advising Center.
-Do not email your advisor directly.
+Please do not email your advisor directly as appointments cannot be made via email.

 You can find information on the college advising centers on the left column of this page or by going to the advising home page and finding your major on the drop down menu.
 Contact information for each advising center is at the top of each page.
 If you are uncertain of a major, you should visit the Gateway Center.